ftpskid/prismo-privacy-policy/README.md

 ---

 ## **4. Third-Party Services**
-Waguri may use third-party services for additional features (e.g., music playback).
+Prismo may use third-party services for additional features (e.g., music playback).
 However, we do not share your data with any third-party service.

 ---